jclin22009/send-texts-for-me/README.md

 - [ ] shouldn't respond to text message reactions

-- [ ] THIS ONE or the next one. add multiple conversations seem to blend into one, making the model confused -- implement user parameter?

-- [ ] OR add previous conversations in a session into the message's prompt so the bot is CONTEXTUALLY AWARE (?)
+- [ ] for each session, initialize a dictionary with the conversation thus far.
+Feed in this dictionary as a string into GPT each time, so that the bot is contextually aware.
+Hazard: ensure dictionary string size is below token limit (unlikely to exceed)

-- [ ] shouldn't respond to just images
+- [ ] shouldn't respond to when only an image is sent

 ### min